-In short, the German government restricted the sale of French wine to anywhere else in the world but save for Germany.
-The economic impact this had on winemakers is easy enough to imagine: devastating.
-Hitler wanted for himself all of France’s treasures with respect to wine, and even appointed weinführers to oversee the activities of Bordeaux and other wine regions to ensure the German army would receive a healthy supply of wine to keep troop moral up and more importantly so that the Third Reich would be well stocked with the best wines France had to offer.
-And that is where Eagle’s Nest comes into play.
+In short, the German government restricted the sale of French wine to anywhere in the world, save for Germany.
+The economic impact this had on winemakers was devastating.
+Hitler wanted for himself all of France’s wine treasures and even appointed weinführers to oversee all of Bordeaux’s production (as well as other wine producing regions) just to ensure that the Third Reich would be well stocked with the best wines France had to offer.
+Enter: Eagle’s Nest.

-What concerns our wine-minded thoughts in this article is Berchtesgaden (berkh-tuh s-gahd-n).
-A town in the German Bavarian Alps where Hitler lived and members of the Third Reich vacationed and had homes as well.
-Absolutely picturesque in every way, it’s beauty confronts a stark contrast to the inhabitants with which it is associated.
-The Kehlsteinhaus (aka Eagle’s Nest), a chalet-style building built by the Nazis in the mountains near Berchtesgaden was an official 50th birthday present for Adolf Hitler.
-It was here, on the fourth of May, 1945, that the French 5th Tactical Group along with the American 21st Army Corps discovered a caché of France’s greatest treasures.
-The French arrived on the scene first, and a twenty-three-year-old army sergeant from Champagne, was sent up the mountain to Eagle’s Nest, 6,017 feet above sea leve, where he was one of the first persons to set eyes on the treasures Hitler had amassed for himself – in particular: half a million bottles of the finest wines ever made, such as: Château Lafite-Rothschild, Mouton Rothschild, Latour, d’Yquem, Romanée-Conti, bottles of champagne including, Krug, Moët, Piper-Heidsieck, and Pommery, on and on.
+The book focuses on Berchtesgaden (berkh-tuh s-gahd-n), a town in the German Bavarian Alps where Hitler lived, and where members of the Third Reich vacationed.
+Absolutely picturesque in every way, its beauty is contrasted by the ugly German inhabitants with which it is associated.
+The Kehlsteinhaus (a.k.a.
+Eagle’s Nest), was a chalet-style building built by the Nazis in the mountains near Berchtesgaden as an official 50th birthday present for Adolf Hitler.
+It was here, on May 4, 1945, that the French 5th Tactical Group along with the American 21st Army Corps discovered a caché of France’s greatest wine treasures.
+The French arrived on the scene first, and a twenty-three-year-old army sergeant from Champagne, was sent up the mountain to Eagle’s Nest some 6,017 feet above sea level.
+He was the first person to set eyes on the half million bottles of French wine, from the likes of Château Lafite-Rothschild, Mouton Rothschild, Latour, d’Yquem, Romanée-Conti, bottles of champagne including, Krug, Moët, Piper-Heidsieck, and Pommery, on and on.

 “Wine and War” is available at all major book outlets and online.